Vivekanand-R/AI-Product-Framework/README.md

       E. Sales Enablement & Customer Onboarding – Provide tools, training, and onboarding flows to drive conversions and retention.

+**Example (China): BYD’s Ecosystem-Led GTM Strategy vs Tesla’s Premium-First Approach**

+BYD competition Tesla’s playbook — it built a localized, bottom-up GTM strategy optimized for China’s infrastructure, market segments, and government incentives.

+**Key Impressive Strategies BYD used:**

+A. Market Entry, Not Luxury First (Models like the Qin, Dolphin, and Yuan Plus offered practical range and price, helping them dominate volume).

+B. Vertical Integration (BYD produces its own batteries (Blade Battery), semiconductors, and motors — enabling cost control and rapid scaling).

+C. Global Expansion via Strategic Markets.

+Result: As of 2024, BYD surpassed Tesla in global EV sales volume, with over 3 million vehicles delivered annually, and is now exporting aggressively.

-14. A/B Testing & Experimentation - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
+15. A/B Testing & Experimentation - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
 Instead of relying on assumptions, teams run controlled experiments to test different features, designs, or messaging, gathering insights before scaling.
 Typically labeled “A” (the control) and “B” (the variant).

-15. Product Analytics & KPIs (AARRR, DAU/MAU, NPS)
+16. Product Analytics & KPIs (AARRR, DAU/MAU, NPS)

-16. User Feedback Loops
+17. User Feedback Loops

-17. Stakeholder Management
+18. Stakeholder Management

-18. Cross-functional Collaboration
+19. Cross-functional Collaboration

-19. Competitive Analysis
+20. Competitive Analysis

-20. Product Lifecycle Management
+21. Product Lifecycle Management

-21. OKRs (Objectives and Key Results) for Product Teams: 1.
+22. OKRs (Objectives and Key Results) for Product Teams: 1.
 Objectives define what to achieve — ambitious, qualitative, and outcome-focused.
 2. At least, Key Results specify how to measure success — quantifiable, time-bound, and trackable.

-22. Technical Understanding & Feasibility Assessment
+23. Technical Understanding & Feasibility Assessment

 ---------------------------------